 Some states even have laws against publishing liens on public property records.
 These types of liens do not show up on record.
 This tends to make buyers assume that the seller is liable for the liens, but this is not true.

-There are several categories of liens that will not show up on any types of publications.
+There are several categories of liens that will not show up on any type of publication.
 These are generally known as unrecorded liens.
 Unrecorded liens can include things like:

 Here’s the challenging part about unrecorded liens: they’re not recorded.
 So, going through the usual routes isn’t going to work well.
 There aren’t really any guaranteed ways to find out about liens aside from asking the current owner or asking groups that may have business to do with them.